-I know you like supporting charities, being involved in service projects.
+I know you like supporting charities and being involved in service projects.

 And our lives and society depend on them staying in business.